ucsd-cse29/pa2-hashing-and-passwords/README.md

 ### You will also need to answer the following updated DESIGN question in your resubmission:

-Consider the following run of `pwcrack`:
+Consider the following run of your updated `pwcrack`:
 ```
 $ ./pwcrack a2c3b02cb22af83d6d1ead1d4e18d916599be7c2ef2f017169327df1f7c844fd
 secRet112
+secret112
 <Press Ctrl-D for end of input>
 Did not find a matching password
 ```

-Based on the specifications of the PA - how many possible password variations will be hashed and tested for a match?
+- How many password variations were hashed and tested for a match?
+- How many times was the same password hashed and checked?
+- Are there ways we could avoid this duplicate work when multiple similar passwords are part of the input?

 <hr>